sanket-pixel/sanket-pixel.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I’m Sanket Shah, a passionate perception engineer based in Erfurt, Germany, driven by a deep-rooted enthusiasm for GPU acceleration in AI, particularly in edge devices like NVIDIA Orin.
-I specialize in High-Performance Computing (HPC) for robotics and computer vision, dedicated to pushing the boundaries of autonomous driving technology.
+I’m Sanket Shah, a passionate perception engineer based in Erfurt, Germany, driven by a deep-rooted enthusiasm for GPU acceleration in AI.
+I specialize in High-Performance Computing (HPC) for robotics and computer vision and LLms, dedicated to pushing the boundaries of autonomous driving technology.

 Having completed my bachelor’s in Computer Engineering from Mumbai University and a master’s in Computer Science with a specialization in Computer Vision and Robotics from the University of Bonn, I’ve built a strong foundation in cutting-edge technologies.
 Currently, I contribute my expertise to Spleenlab GmbH, where I focus on GNSS-denied localization, sensor fusion, and efficient inference libraries for edge devices such as NVIDIA Jetson and Snapdragon platforms.